adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Global Page
 ===========

-Images may be added and displayed by URL
+Profile images may be added and displayed by URL

-Images may be added and displayed via Gravatar
+Profile images may be added and displayed via Gravatar

+Profile images may be added by using a default image

 User should be able to log in